rubiojr/airvideo-server-ui/README.md

     sudo apt-get update
     sudo apt-get install airvideo-server

+Universe and Multiverse components must be enabled to download dependencies.

 ## Notes

 AirVideo Server properties file is stored by default in ~/.config/airvideo-server.
 Settings are managed with the AirVideo Server panel indicator.